feedmejefferson/assets/readme.md

 All other folders in the [docs](docs) folder contain cloud storage assets that should be synced to the `assets` folder of cloud storage.

+We use the [reindexed](reindexed) folder as a staging folder for files coming back from the R script.
+These still need to be preprocessed by the `ladle associate` command before being imported back into the firestore `indices` collection.

 ## Tooling

 Ladle is a very rough command line tool built specifically to assist us with importing and exporting our dynamic firestore data.
 We do this both for backing up the data (which gives us the ability to roll back to previously saved backups by reimporting the data) but also for offline analytic processing and indexing.